tidy-finance/website/docs/41_difference_in_differences.md

 Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-Both models indicate that polluters have significantly higher yields after the Paris Agreement than non-polluting firms.
+Both models indicate that polluters have significantly higher yields after the PA than non-polluting firms.
 Note that the magnitude of the `treated` coefficient varies considerably across models.

 ## Visualizing parallel trends

-Even though the regressions above indicate that there is an impact of the Paris Agreement on bond yields of polluters, the tables do not tell us anything about the dynamics of the treatment effect.
+Even though the regressions above indicate that there is an impact of the PA on bond yields of polluters, the tables do not tell us anything about the dynamics of the treatment effect.
 In particular, the models provide no indication about whether the crucial *parallel trends* assumption is valid.
 This assumption requires that in the absence of treatment, the difference between the two groups is constant over time.
 Although there is no well-defined statistical test for this assumption, visual inspection typically provides a good indication.\index{Parallel trends assumption}

 To provide such visual evidence, we revisit the simple OLS model and replace the `treated` and `post_period` indicators with month dummies for each group.
 This approach estimates the average yield change of both groups for each period and provides corresponding confidence intervals.
 Plotting the coefficient estimates for both groups around the treatment date shows us the dynamics of our panel data.